-A sleep study is a non-invasive, overnight exam that allows doctors to monitor you while you sleep to see what’s happening in your brain and body.
-For this test, you will go to a sleep lab that is set up for overnight stays—usually in a hospital or sleep center.
-While you sleep, an EEG monitors your sleep stages and the cycles of REM and nonREM or NREM sleep you go through during the night, to identify possible disruptions in the pattern of your sleep.
-A sleep study will also measure things such as eye movements, oxygen levels in your blood (through a sensor—there are no needles involved), heart and breathing rates, snoring, and body movements.
+A sleep study is a non-invasive exam that allows doctors to monitor you while you sleep to see what is happening in your brain, body and sleep patterns.
+For this test, you will go to a sleep lab that is set up for overnight stays or it can also be done at home.
+While you sleep, an EEG monitors your sleep stages and cycles to identify possible disruptions in your sleep pattern.
+A sleep study will also measure things such as eye movement, oxygen levels in your blood (through a sensor, no needles are involved), heart and breathing rates, snoring and body movements.

 A sleep study is done in a room that is made to be comfortable and dark for sleeping.
 You’ll be asked to arrive roughly two hours before.
 You can bring personal items and you can sleep in your own pajamas.